-For requests to add or remove qualification(s) on a delivery schedule, including any superseding qualifications, a SAS must apply for these variations online through the variations online (VOL) function, which is a part of the department's purchasing online (POL) system.
-SAS can access POL at www.trainandemploy.qld.gov.au/tol.
+For requests to add or remove qualification(s) on a delivery schedule, including any superseding qualifications, a SAS must apply for these variations online through the variations online (VOL) system.
+SAS can access VOL at https://rtovariations.desbt.qld.gov.au/VPSOnline/framework/security/auth/login.aspx.